shreeyasharma1804/notes/networking/layer2.md

 # Enter configuration mode
 configure terminal

-# Create a new VLANID and assign a name to it
+# Create a new VLAN ID 99 and assign a name to it
 vlan 99
 name INTER_VLAN_TEST
 end